iRheKs/TypingGameEngine/README.md

 ## 🧐 About <a name = "about"></a>

-This is a simple godot plugin made in gdScript that helps you create a typing game.
+This is a simple godot plugin made in gdScript that helps creating a typing game.
 For now it's really simple but the idea is to make it grow so it has more options.
+All improvements are welcome and will be studied to be included in the proyect.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 ### Installing